SuleimanFarah/sunpy/SOCIS-2016-Alex-Hamilton.md

 Implement a Timeseries factory class (similar to the MapFactory) that is able to take a variety of input parameters and call the relevant instrument constructor.

 ###Week 7 / 8
+Implementing and testing any data manipulation functionality (such as interpolation/re-sampling).

 ###Week 9 / 10
+Refining visualization code

 ###Week 11 / 12
+Building unit tests

 ###Week 13 / 14
-Documentation and creating example galleries
+Building documentation and creating example galleries

 Other Info
 ==========
 ##Available Platforms
-I run Windows 10 Preview x64, Windows 8.1 x64/x86, Windows 7, Mac OS X Yosemite and Ubuntu.
+I run Windows 10 x64, Windows 7, Mac OS X Yosemite and Ubuntu.

 ##Availability
 I'm usually available from about 9 am to around 11 pm.
 My time zone is UTC +1 (British Summer Time - so 0800 to 2200 UTC).